top of page

 What are potential substitutes for plastics?

 I don’t know if we will ever get to a point where we can live in a plastic-free society.
-But if we need to keep a certain element of plastic in production, then, you know, it would be best if it was bio-based in some shape or form.
+But if we need to keep a particular element of plastic in production, then, you know, it would be best if it was bio-based in some shape or form.

 Scott: Right.
-Some change is necessary in order to reduce our dependence on oil and other fossil fuels, and the current system that we have now just isn’t gonna cut it as we tackle climate change at a high level.
+Some change is necessary to reduce our dependence on oil and other fossil fuels, and the current system that we have now just isn’t gonna cut it as we tackle climate change at a high level.

 Sofia: Yes.